 "Anything."
 The younger woman was eager for a second chance.

 "Dispose your men if they can't fight for the Greater Good."
 Xena proposed.

 "Serving a purpose that's more than yourself.
 Like helping others the way we do."
-Xena answered flipping Tanya's sword handle first, offering it back to her.
+Xena replied, flipping Tanya's sword handle first, offering it back to her.

-Tanya sheathed it onto her hip as Gabrielle told her.
-"And no more using Xena's name."
+Tanya sheathed it at her hip as Gabrielle told her, "And no more using Xena's name."